sereprz/blog/content/posts/return-statement.md

 #### March 30 - May 8

-The first 6 weeks back at RC were, in short, delightful.
+The first 6 weeks were, in short, delightful.
 This time I knew what to expect and jumped right into it.
 Knowing that there was a job on the other side meant that I could spend my time on learning things I don't normally do at work.
 Like web development, and learning obscure programming languages.
 One of my goals was to pair more and be more public about my work - two things I didn't do much of in my first batch.
 I had also been working remotely for 4-5 years and thought I could help making virtual RC feel more like real life RC.

 During the first few weeks, I invested a lot of energy into getting to know my batchmates.
 Social relationships have been a  fundamental part of my RC experience throughout the years and I didn't want them to be missing from the virtual experience.
 I subscribed to chat-bot, a bot that every day pairs you up with a different Recurser for a chat, and reached out to anyone that seemed shy, had overlapping interests or was working on something I was curious about.
 A good way to find out what others are working on is to go to the daily checkins - short meetings were everyone shares what they've been working on in the last day or so and what they plan on doing next, so I made sure to go every day.
 This was also a good way to add structure to the day.
 I didn't regularly participate in the machine learning discussions as this felt too work related for the scope of this batch, but I did offer advice and help whenever I could.
 The faculty held regular feedback sessions for virtual RC and I participated in most of them while having parallel conversations with other folks that were invested in making virtual RC feel like real life RC.

 Socially speaking, I met some pretty wonderful humans, and made strong connections that I know will last for a long time.
 Regular events like Music Consumption Group, and Late Night Lurking and Movie night were, and still are, real highlights of my week!
-As 5 years ago, the best part of RC has turned to be its humans: incredibly thoughtful, kind, stimulating people.
+As 5 years ago, the best part of RC turned out to be its humans: incredibly thoughtful, kind, stimulating people.

 This was by far the best part of the batch.
-Even with the pandemic raging outside, and all the uncertainty brought by it, I felt happy and productive, and my energy level were through the roof.
+Even with the pandemic raging outside, and all the uncertainty brought by it, I felt happy and productive, and my energy level was through the roof.
 Here's a non exhaustive list of things I did during the first 6 weeks, in no particular order.

 * Started a blog
-* Paired on a javascript implementation of Conway's game of Life.
+* Paired on a javascript implementation of [Conway's Game of Life](https://github.com/sereprz/game-of-life).
 * Learned React.
 * Hosted biweekly [Papers We Love](https://paperswelove.org/) events.
-* Paired on building a Flask api that would serve "happy data" to a React frontend.
+* Paired on building a Flask api that would serve "[happy data](https://github.com/sereprz/happy-data)" to a React frontend.
-* Published a write up of my PyCon Canada 2019 talk.
+* Published a [write up](https://towardsdatascience.com/from-hot-mess-to-information-d97419c2ffea) of my PyCon Canada 2019 talk.
 * Scraped ontario.ca for all the laws currently active in Ontario and parsed their text into a format useful for analysis.
 * Learned about readability metrics.
 * Learned some basic K and paired on implementing KMeans in K.
-* Hosted a workshop on getting started with public speaking and writing a talk proposal.
+* Hosted a [workshop](https://docs.google.com/presentation/d/1Pj2UtJCNuen_t6Ol8KtV_pFaq5oLqKzVvqlqP4_eJsw/edit?usp=sharing) on getting started with public speaking and writing a talk proposal.
 * Made [tricky colors](https://colors.serenaperuzzo.com/), a React version of a color perception game I originally built in Python for my first RC application.

 #### Never Graduate Week

 In the words of the RC faculty, Never Graduate Week is the _yearly alumni reunion, where you can spend a week working at the edge of your programming abilities, meeting alumni from other batches, and reliving your glory days at RC_.

 NGW is always exchiting and emotionally exhausting, and it's been a highlight of my year ever since my first never graduation.
 Virtual NGW was even busier and involved than usual.
 I was speaking at [csv, conf](https://csvconf.com/) and continued to pair on K while organising a few events and participating in all the others.

 It was great!
 But by the end of it I was really tired and this definitely had an impact on my ability to focus for the following weeks.

 #### May 27 - June 26